viamrobotics/docs/docs/program/apis/sessions.md

 For example, imagine a wheeled rover gets a [`SetPower()`](/components/base/#setpower) command as the last input from a client before the connection to the robot is interrupted.
 Without session management, the API request from the client sets the flow of electricity to the motors of the robot and then does not time out, causing the robot to continue driving forever, colliding with objects and people.

-With session management, if the robot does not receive a signal from the client at regular intervals, it will safely stop until the connection is reestablished.
+With session management, if the robot does not receive a signal from the client at regular intervals, it safely stops until the connection is reestablished.

 #### Clients and Viam's client SDKs